Becoming a Registered Health Information Technician: What You Need to Know

 Take the first step toward RHIT

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed August, 2019] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed August 2019] www.bls.gov/ooh/.
 Employment conditions in your area may vary.

 3Completion time is dependent on transfer credits accepted and the number of courses completed each term.